 Get on board with IXPs - Internet that’s faster, cheaper, more resilient.

-Canada’s Internet Exchange Point (IXP) network is growing.
+The number of Internet Exchange Points (IXP) in Canada is growing.
 Governments, universities, content providers, Internet service providers and businesses have the opportunity to interconnect at made-in-Canada hubs to experience faster, cheaper and more robust Internet.

 Peer now: All it requires is the flick of a switch.
 Contact your local IXP.

-CIRA has long been an advocate and financial supporter of Canada’s IXP network expansion.
+CIRA has long been an advocate and financial supporter of the expansion of Canadian IXPs.
 CIRA can help you get the information you need to connect to Canada’s IXPs and improve the integrity and reliability of Internet for you and your clients.

 What is an Internet Exchange Point?

 An IXP (Internet Exchange Point) is a hub where independent networks can interconnect directly to one another, providing high-bandwidth and low-latency access at a lower cost than traditional transit.

 IXPs – Canadian infrastructure for Canadian data

 Many Canadian Internet service providers currently employ north-to-south transit pipes to transmit data, relying on hubs in the United States.
 It’s great that data can move across international borders unencumbered when it needs to, but when data is moving between two Canadian points, this can be costly and inefficient.
 Within a Canadian IXP, there is no reason data transmitted from Canadian entity to Canadian entity needs to leave the country.
 Connecting to Canadian IXPs gives you a broad bandwidth option to interconnect with other Canadians in a faster more robust way.

 Peering at an IXP in your city or province helps to: